 A streamlined system

 A streamlined and well-organized email system is necessary, especially for businesses.
 Even if you as an individual follow the habits of organizing files and data, your employees might not do the same.
-Digital hoarding practices by subordinates increases the cyber threat for the whole organization.
+Digital hoarding practices by subordinates increase the cyber threat for the whole organization.
 Thus, asking the employees to terminate the files no longer required and streamlining the whole system of storage and backups could be an important life saver.

 Keep it simple silly

 During the process of reorganizing files on the system, one might create detailed plans to delete and organize the hoarded data.
 Making such detailed plans might as well backfire.
 A complicated strategy might take a lot of effort to execute, and might not be feasible.
-Keeping the data and files under broad classifications and evaluating which bookmarks, emails, and data wouldn’t be needed in future might help you to delete the unwanted files and streamlining the hoarded information.
+Keeping the data and files under broad classifications and evaluating which bookmarks, emails, and data wouldn’t be needed in the future might help you to delete the unwanted files and streamline the hoarded information.